iterative/dvc.org/content/docs/command-reference/plots/index.md

   distinguish between different versions when using the `dvc plots diff` command.

-DVC applies the same logic to all CSV/TSV metric files, but first converts the data into JSON format, using column names from the table header (first row) as the field names.
+Note that in the case of CSV/TSV metric files, column names from the table header (first row) are considered the field names.

 #### DVC template anchors